-Real Estate Law & Construction Law
+Real Estate Law

-Kalamazoo Real Estate and Construction Law Attorneys
+Real Estate Law Attorneys in Kalamaazoo

 No estate or interest in lands, other than leases for a term not exceeding 1 year, nor any trust or power over or concerning lands, or in any manner relating thereto, shall hereafter be created, granted, assigned, surrendered or declared, unless by act or operation of law, or by a deed or conveyance in writing, subscribed by the party creating, granting, assigning, surrendering or declaring the same, or by some person thereunto by him lawfully authorized by writing.
 MCL § 566.106.

-For more information, or to schedule your initial consultation, please contact us and send a short summary of your legal matter.Request a Consultation
+For more information, or to schedule your initial consultation, please contact us and send a short summary of your legal matter.Request A Consultation